hpc-carpentry/hpc-carpentry.github.io/_posts/2018/09/2018-09-09-carpentrycon-call.md

 * getting a better idea of who are allies and what are their roles
 * all the keynote talks, they were fantastic
-* realizing that the folks in Africa don't have computers when teaching programming
+* realising that the folks in Africa don't have computers when teaching programming
 * final feedback session where people shared their personal stories
 * getting to hear participant stories of how the conference and its associated activities impacted their lives by attending
 * meeting all the people I only knew via tele-conferences